This post may contain affiliate links. See our disclosure policy.

 There are so many ways to use this incredible homemade salad dressing!
 Here are just a few of my favorite ideas.

 - Dip potato chips into it.
 Or pretzels, or tortilla chips, or fries…it all works!

 - Use it on a veggie tray.
-Rather than reach for ranch dressing, use this homemade Russian dressing instead.
+Rather than reach for ranch dressing, use this homemade Russian dressing as a dipping sauce instead.
 Or, even better, make both!

 - Spread it on your burgers.
 This sauce gives so much added flavor to hamburgers.

 - Use it on a salad.
 Of course, this dressing will make your salads taste amazing!